e-mit/gitscan/README.md

 - **[License](#license)**<br>

-## Installation and running
+## Installation, dependencies and running

+1. Requires Python 3.11
-1. Clone this repository into a folder on your Python path
+2. Clone this repository into a folder on your Python path
-2. Install dependencies with:
+3. Install dependencies with:
 ```
 pip install -r requirements.txt
 ```
-3. Run with:
+4. Run with:
 ```
 python -m gitscan
 ```